CGCookie/blender-addon-updater/README.md

 Breaking this down, we always specify to overwrite the README and custom_icon.png files explicitly.
 No need to remove either in pre update since we expect they will be found in the update, and the overwrite patterns ensures they always get overwritten and only those files.

 Then, we specify to delete all python files before running the update, to ensure the only python files are part of the latest release.
-We also force delete the an files matching the name default.blend.
-If this was added as an overwrite pattern instead and the default.blend file name were ever renamed in the master repository, the updater would not end up removing this extra asset.
+We also force delete the file matching the name *default.blend.* If this was added as an overwrite pattern instead and the default.blend file name were ever renamed in the master repository, the updater would not end up removing this extra asset.
 And so we delete it directly, and presume the update will contain the appropriately named and updated blend file.

 Just as importantly, note how the customizable.blend is not mentioned in either line.
 This means that there are no rules which would allow for this file to be overwritten or removed.
 This is desired since the user could have modified this file per their own needs, and we don't want to reset it.
 If the file was manually removed by the user or otherwise not present in a previous version of the addon, the update would still copy it over as found in the master repository.

 **In conclusion**

-If you are planning to modify the overwrite_patterns or remove_pre_update_patterns settings, be sure to plan and test it works as you expect.
+If you are planning to modify the `overwrite_patterns` or `remove_pre_update_patterns` settings, be sure to plan and test it works as you expect.
 It's important to have "*.py" in at least one of them, or alternatively individually name all python file basenames in either of the two settings.

-It is redundant to have the same rule in both settings, behavior of the remove_pre_update_patterns will supersede the more passive overwriting permission rules of overwrite_patterns
+It is redundant to have the same rule in both settings, behavior of the `remove_pre_update_patterns` will supersede the more passive overwriting permission rules of `overwrite_patterns`

 The pattern matching is done on an "or" basis, meaning in the set ["*.py", "module.py"], the second list item is redundant as the "*.py" already